The TreeType policy in mlpack

 đź”— Rigorous API documentation

-This section is divided into five parts, detailing each of the parts of the API
+This section is divided into five parts, detailing each of the parts of the API.

 đź”— Template parameters